 In the event of a sudden director, VP, or C-suite departure, is your organization prepared to fill the void quickly?
 With pressing business needs at hand, it may be impossible to find a suitable long-term replacement in a shortened recruiting window.
 However, by aligning with an interim executive placement and executive search firm, you can discover a suitable short-term replacement while buying more time to complete a thorough search process for your next full-time hire.

-Here are some reasons why bringing on an interim director, VP, CEO, or other resource could make sense for your organization:
+Here are some reasons why bringing on an interim director, VP, CEO, or other executive-level resource could make sense for your organization:

 If a critical decision-maker accepts a new position outside your company, this could send your organization into a state of panic if the timing is not ideal.
 To quell these concerns, engaging an interim placement firm to find a short-term replacement is critical to restoring calm within your company—or with external clients—to minimize the potential damage caused by their departure.